opsone-ch/documentation/website/limits.rst

 ====================

-To avoid overloading caused by search site crawlers, we introduced the ability to limit requests based on the user agent.
+To avoid overloading caused by search site crawlers, we introduced the ability to limit requests per minute based on the user agent.
-By default, we limit the ``bing`` bot to one request per second.
+By default, we limit the ``bing`` bot to 60 requests per minute.

 These defaults can be overridden in `Custom JSON` :ref:`customjson_website`, below is an example.

 .. code-block:: json

    {
-     "limit_useragents_rate": "20",
+     "limit_useragents_rate": "60",
      "limit_useragents_condition": "~*(mean-bot|bing) $binary_remote_addr;"
    }